-However, poverty is still a major problem, and Ethiopia will remain one of the biggest recipients of development assistance in the world in the coming years.
+The Government has invested in education, health, and water supply and sanitation.
+Poverty is still a major problem, however, and Ethiopia will remain one of the world’s largest recipient countries of development assistance in the coming years.

-- to reduce poverty especially among small-holder farmers by improving access to the markets, processing methods and storage facilities
+- to reduce poverty especially among small-holder farmers by improving access to markets, processing methods and storage facilities

 - to support rural Ethiopians’ economic wellbeing by promoting sustainable use of natural resources and improved land tenure security